Syntax

 NUMBER = ('0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9')+

-Pure EBNF does not seem to have any mechanism for distinguishing lexical and phrase variables, so folks using EBNF will either write two grammars (one for the tokens, and one for the phrases), or use some other convention.
+Now we’re getting more concise.
+Pure EBNF still doesn’t have any mechanism for distinguishing lexical and phrase variables, so folks using EBNF will either write two grammars (one for the tokens, and one for the phrases), or use some other convention.

 ABNF